We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

-Despite the outrage of some, and the vocal support of others, the long running children’s series gained a massive amount of word of mouth and plenty of publicity.
-According to Critical Mention within 24 hours of the announcement the series appeared in over one thousand articles.
+Despite the outrage of some and the vocal support of others, the long-running children’s series gained a massive amount of word of mouth and plenty of publicity.
+According to Critical Mention within 24 hours of the announcement, the series appeared in over one thousand articles.

 Although it appears the announcement has brought in more negative publicity rather than positive, one thing is for sure: people talked, and it got massive attention.

 The number of people tuning in to the premiere - whether they were in support or against the animated series bringing this social cause to light rose significantly.
-The question that is posed is how will this story element impact their loyal viewers they have built over that last 21 seasons?
+The question that is posed is how will this story element impact the loyal viewers they have built over the last 21 seasons?
 Will they be turned off the show or will they more eagerly support it?
 When it comes to bringing social causes to a TV show it shifts the direction of the initial brand which could hinder or help the show.
 Or give it an entirely new brand direction to grow.

-Bringing social causes on screen to boost views has always been a taboo marketing technique however, when we look back we see the impact it has had on television and how well it can work.
-Looking into one of the longest running animated series on television ‘The Simpsons’ we get a sense of how impactful bringing controversy to the screen can make a series take off.
+Bringing social causes on-screen to boost views has always been a taboo marketing technique however, when we look back we see the impact it has had on television and how well it can work.
+Looking into one of the longest-running animated series on television ‘The Simpsons’ we get a sense of how impactful bringing controversy to the screen can make a series take off.

 The Simpsons has been airing for 30 seasons because they dared to use comedy in a way no other children’s cartoon series ever had, and using this controversy strategically has attributed to their success.

-And then there is the fact that Ellen DeGeneres came out - both as her character and real life self, on her own TV show, Ellen.
+And then there is the fact that Ellen DeGeneres came out - both as her character and real-life self, on her own TV show, Ellen.
 It was the talk of the year and beyond.